nchandlersmith/ucd-capstone/README.md

 ### Done
 - __Upload:__ As a user, I want to upload a photo, so that a vendor can work on it.
 - __Vendor Sign Up:__ As a vendor, I want to sign up for Capstone Photos, so that I can process photos from my customers.
+- __Select Vendor:__ As a user, I want to select the vendor to work on my photo, so that I get the vendor I like.
+- __Select Service:__ As a user, I want to select the service from a vendor, so that I get the package that I want.